josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/⚙️_the_feedback_machine.md

 A logistician may know why the replacement never arrives.

-Procurement may know why the contract cannot easily change.
+A commercial team may know why the contract cannot easily change.

-Treasury may know why money cannot move.
+A finance team may know what moving money does elsewhere.

+A minister may know the competing state-level priorities.

-Good feedback architecture joins those perspectives.
+Good feedback architecture joins those forms of knowledge.

-It does not declare one layer omniscient.
+It does not flatten them.

----

-## 🧩 5.
-Rank is context, not a truth score

-Hierarchy matters in military organisations.

-Authority matters.

-Experience matters.

-But:
+And it does not treat hierarchy as an epistemic shortcut.

-> **rank is not a truth score.**
+> **Rank is context, not a truth score.**

-A junior technician may understand a specific technical failure better than a general.
+A junior technician may understand a particular technical failure better than a general.
 A general may understand strategic constraints invisible to the technician.
 An instructor may see the same error repeated across twenty units.

-A civil servant may see the procurement structure producing it.
+A civil servant may see the procurement architecture producing it.

-A minister may see competing national priorities.

-The feedback machine works when those forms of knowledge can be combined.

-It fails when:

-> **who said it**

-becomes more important than:
+The question is not:

-> **whether it is true.**
+> **Who is important enough to be right?**

+It is:

+> **What does each observer know, how strong is the evidence, and how do those partial views combine?**

 ---

-## 🎓 6.
-Instructors are information routers
+## 5. 🎓 Instructors Are Information Routers

-This is one reason instructors matter so much.

-An instructor does not merely transmit established knowledge from institution to trainee.
+Instructors do not merely transmit established knowledge from institution to trainee.

 A good instructor sits between: